 Despite supportive critical reviews, and considerable air play, Jellybread finally disbanded in 1973, after an abortive move to Transatlantic Records.
 Wingfield had already departed to follow a separate career path, but Paul Butler’s association with Transatlantic saw him join Punchin’ Judy, and he later recorded an album with another TA act, Dave Cartwright, in 1974 (“Don’t let your family down”).
 1974 also saw his association with the Keef Hartley Band begin, going through several line-ups, and recording unreleased tracks.
 It was at this time that Butler re-connected with Ten Years After drummer, Ric Lee, whom he had first met at a Mike Vernon session.
 They recorded several tracks for Lee’s Fast Western outfit, counting Wingfield, Hartley and saxophonist, Gary Barnacle, amongst the session musicians.
 Although nothing came of these efforts, the pair was to meet again in 1979, when they joined with Stan Webb and Andy Pyle in a hard drinking Chicken Shack line-up that eventually saw the release of a live album, “Roadies’ Concerto”, on RCA in 1981.

 After a failed attempt to start another band with Lee, Paul Butler retired from the music business in 1982.
 In 2009, he bought himself a new acoustic guitar, and by 2010, some of his home recordings were being regularly played on independent radio stations, one even topping a listener popularity chart on 4 occasions.
 In 2010, some of these tracks were released in downloadable format as “21C Blue –the EP”.
 However, it wasn’t until July 2012 that the planned studio recording could begin.
 “Days will come” was the end result, released in February, 2013.
 A second solo album, "Cities made of gold" , was released in February, 2015.
-A third solo album, "Refugee", is scheduled for the middle of 2018.
+A third solo album, "Refugee", is awaiting completion.

 Photograph by Dave Gould